CAD97/tracing-filter/DEVNOTES.md

 This is an unstructured dumping ground for notes during development.

+## The problems with spans (2022-03-23)

+My initial filter syntax design was focused on filtering of _events_ in an event stream, e.g. as observed by the fmt layer's output.
+However, tracing's model is richer than that, and filtering spans is also necessary for a proper filter.
+In fact, in construction of this language, I misunderstood what the env filter `target[span]` did.
+I thought it enabled events within `target` within a span named `span`, but in fact it enables all events within a span named `span` which is itself marked with `target`.

+The difficulty in making a nice-to-use format is that `target` enables both spans within `target` and events within `target`.
+The 99% case will want to enable both together.
+However, separation has reasonably simple user stories as well; consider enabling all spans for a crate, but only events within a specific module (i.e. target).

+One idea I had was to use `?span#target` to specify span name/target together (basically stealing URL fragment syntax for it).
+That could allow the symantics

+- `target`: spans and events with target `target`
+- `?span`: spans with name `span`
+- `#target`: spans with target `target`
+- `* #span`: events within a span with target `target`

+Also, I think I want to inverse the current CSS inspired `?span > ?span` to be `target ?span < ?span`, to maintain a consistent inside-out order.
+(Perhaps `+` can be used here?
+But the inside-out order seems pertinent.)

+Combined with a rule that any spans used to enable events are enabled, this seems somewhat reasonable, at least.

 ## Memory filter use case (2022-03-19)

 For recorded event filtering, it would certainly also be useful to be able to